- Kitty litter

 WASH OUT AND LINE DRY

-Due to the highly-flammable constitution of gasoline, gas-sopped clothing or shoes are better left discarded.
-However, smaller gasoline stains from the accidental drip still stand a chance at saving—but not from washing alone.
+Due to being highly flammable, gas-sopped clothing or shoes are better left discarded.
+However, smaller gasoline stains from the accidental drip still stand a chance of being saved—but not from washing alone.
 The oily residue requires pre-treatment to be safely and effectively removed.